Potato and Egg Salad

 Mikayla M.

-A simple potato salad that’s been handed down through 3 generations.
+A simple potato salad made with eggs, pickles, olives, and a mayonnaise dressing.
 Creamy, tangy, and easy to make ahead, this potato salad is a perfect side for grilling, picnics, or a simple family dinner.

 5 from 10 votes